Meldiron/node-swm/SLIME_FORMAT_VERBOSE.md

 ![CleanShot 2021-11-27 at 11 01 37@2x](https://user-images.githubusercontent.com/19310830/143676755-12adc5a2-c7e8-42e4-afa9-ed21b44c3ee4.png)

-Now you should understand how to convert decimal numbers to hexadecimal and how to use website Hexed to fill these HEX values into a file.
+Now you should understand how to convert decimal numbers to hexadecimal and how to use website HexedIt to fill these HEX values into a file.
 This knowledge is required before continuing to next section, please make sure you fully understand it.

 ---